Abbreviations : Report Help

 No details are available on the morphology of the virions.

-Duck picornavirus was isolated from intestinal tracts of duckling with duck virus hepatitis [Insert citation as above (Tseng and Tsai, 2007) PMID 17686542].
+Duck picornavirus was isolated from intestinal tracts of duckling with duck virus hepatitis (Boros et al., 2016).
 The virus, however, could not produce hemorrhagic lesions in the liver and causes a less fatal disease.
+RNA of members of Anativirus B has been detected in faecal samples of quails and in cloacal swabs and caecum samples of chickens.
+Two types of Anativirus B are distinguished namely phacovirus and chicken picornavirus (both anativirus B1) and quail picornavirus (anativirus B2).

 Anativirus: from Anatidae, the family of birds that includes ducks, geese and swans.